surprisedpika/hubble/README.md

 ![Controller Example](https://raw.githubusercontent.com/surprisedpika/hubble/master/github-assets/controller.gif)

+## Using Hubble

+Download Hubble from the releases page and open it.
+You will be prompted to select a folder, this folder should contain a `layout.css` and `layout.json` file.
+If you wish to work from an example, there are examples in the [Example Layouts](https://github.com/surprisedpika/hubble/tree/master/Example%20Layouts) folder.

 ## Layouts

 Layouts are stored in a `layout.json` file and `layout.css` file.
 The JSON has two properties, warnUnknown and keys.